Bell Race Star Flex DLX Helmet Review

 While I was living in Arizona, my roommate graciously let me test out her Bell Star Carbon, the predecessor of the Race Star.
 I was immediately hooked, and after riding around Phoenix for a few days with it, I was sold.
 Unfortunately for me, the 2016 model release was on backorder and I had to join the wait list.

 Finally, around mid September of 2016, I was able to get my hands on the redesigned Bell Race Star.
 In the last month and a half I’ve put about 10,000 miles on my bike and this helmet has lived on my head the entire time.
-(Edit: I’ve since updated this post.
+(Edit as of January 9, 2021: I’ve since updated this post.
 I’ve lost count, but as of April 2019, I’d say i have at least 30,000 miles on this helmet)

 During the 2016 COTA MotoGP Races I had my noggin custom fitted for a Star Helmet.
 After learning and understanding the changes Bell made to the fitment, I wanted to be sure I got the right size.
 For 2016, Bell swapped from a 3-shell to a 5-shell & 6 EPS system.
 Each size has its own shell, which makes it critical to have your size figured out before ordering online, since most companies don’t allow you to return helmets orders.